bottlepy/bottle-inject/README.rst

     A place to inject dependencies into.
 This plugin injects into function call arguments most of the time.

 Consumer
-    A function or callable that defines dependencies in its call signature so that the injector can inject them.
+    A function or callable that has injection points in its call signature so that the injector can inject dependencies.

 Dependency
     An object or resource that can be injected.